anvitha-jain/test/anfile.rst

 When state is present
 ^^^^^^^^^^^^^^^^^^^^^
 When ``state: present``, the module needs to perform a diff against the existing configuration and the task entries.
 If any value needs to be updated, the module will make a POST request with only the items that need to be updated.
-In other words, the payload is built with the expected configuration and this is compared with the existing configuration that we retrieved.
-If we need to make a change, then we'll push the changed configuration to APIC.
+In other words, the payload is built with the expected configuration and this is compared with the existing configuration that was retrieved.
+If a change is needed, then the changed configuration will be pushed to APIC.
 Some modules have children that are in a 1-to-1 relationship with another object; for these cases, the module can be used to manage the child objects.

 Building the ACI payload
 """"""""""""""""""""""""
 The ``aci.payload()`` method is used to build a dictionary of the proposed object configuration.
 All parameters that were not provided a value in the task will be removed from the dictionary (both for the object and its children).
 Any parameter that does have a value will be converted to a string and added to the final dictionary object that will be used for comparison against the existing configuration.

-We remove the values of parameters that are empty.
-If there is a previous configuration for the value that is non-default, then the parameter will not be modified if we do not reset it.
-For example, if the description is set to something and then we run it again with no description, it will not change it to the default.
+Values of parameters that are set to "None" are removed.
+If there is a previous configuration for a non-default value, then the parameter will not be modified if it is not reset.
+For example, if the description is set to something and then the module is run again with no description, it will not change it to the default, but by setting it to None, it will remove the description from the payload.

-If parameters of the payload have been added in a recent version, we recommend adding the new parameters to the payload when the parameter is assigned a value.
+If parameters of the payload have been added in a recent version, it is recommended to add the new parameters to the payload when the parameter is assigned a value.
 This is done to maintain backward compatibility.

 The ``aci.payload()`` method takes 2 required arguments and one optional argument, depending on whether the module manages child objects.

-* ``aci_class`` is the APIC name for the object's class, for example ``aci_class='fvBD'``
+* ``aci_class`` is the APIC name for the object's class.
 * ``class_config`` is the set of attributes of the aci class objects to be used as the payload for the POST request

   + The keys should match the names used by the APIC.